How to use Flow to copy items between two data sources

 Find the item in the destination

 Search for the item in the destination list to get its ID and update it.
-Although Flow has a Filter action, you should not use that action in this scenario because that action downloads all list items from SharePoint.
-The process will be slow, will use up your quota, and will not work if the list has more than 256 items.
+Although Flow has a Filter action, you shouldn't use that action in this scenario because that action downloads all list items from SharePoint.
+The process will be slow, will use up your quota, and won't work if the list has more than 256 items.

 Title eq '[select the title from dynamic content]'